moveit/moveit2/moveit_ros/trajectory_cache/README.md

 - !!!
 This cache does NOT support certain constraints
   - Including: path, constraint regions, everything related to collision.
 - The fuzzy lookup can't be configured on a per-joint basis.
+- Alternate ordinal lookup metrics for the cache
+  - Currently only execution time is explicitly supported as a way to compare cache entries.
+Ideally we should be able to inject lambdas to save custom cache DB metadata to represent and sort on custom cost functions (e.g. minimum jerk, path length, etc.). (e.g. https://github.com/moveit/moveit2/pull/2153)